yuehaowang/duckling/README.md

 1. Implement mouse event, keyboard event and loop event.
 2. Implement `TweenLite`.
-3. Implement `SAT`.
+3. Implement `SAT` for testing collision.

 ## Issues

-Any questions and bug reports can be committed to the [issues](https://github.com/yuehaowang/duckling/issues) page.
+Any questions, suggestions and bug reports can be committed to the [issues](https://github.com/yuehaowang/duckling/issues) page.

 In addition, emailing me is available as well: *wangyuehao1999@gmail.com*.